 A number of fauna surveys have been completed in the Alkimos region over the past 20 years.
-Information on the fauna species likely to occur within the ACNLSP area has been drawn from a number of sources and is summarised below:
+Information on the fauna species likely to occur within the ACVLSP area has been drawn from a number of sources and is summarised below:

-The habitats within the ACNLSP area can be broadly separated into four major types, comprising of Quindalup heath, cleared pasture/grassland and tuart trees;

-- Of the significant fauna species considered most likely to occur within the ACNLSP area, the Carnaby's Black Cockatoo is considered most relevant; - The ACNLSP area contains limited foraging habitat for the Carnaby's Black Cockatoo, which is protected under the Commonwealth Environmental Protection and Biodiversity Act (EPBC Act).
-There is a small area of Dryandra sessilis within the northern portion of the ACNLSP area, which will be retained if possible and addressed in future landscaping design; and - The tuart trees present within the ACNLSP area were identified to be of poor quality during a survey in 2008 and therefore unlikely to provide any breeding habitat, but may provide minimal foraging and roosting habitat.
-The canopy area of these trees is approximately 0.2 ha and is therefore not considered significant.
+- The habitats within the ACVLSP area can be broadly separated into four major types, comprising of Quindalup heath, cleared pasture/grassland and tuart trees; - Of the significant fauna species considered most likely to occur within the ACVLSP area, the Carnaby's Black Cockatoo is considered most relevant; - The ACVLSP area contains limited foraging habitat for the Carnaby's Black Cockatoo, which is protected under the Commonwealth Environmental Protection and Biodiversity Conservation Act (EPBC Act).
+There is a small area of approximately 8.72ha of potential foraging habitat within the ACVLSP.
+The proposed ACVLSP design retains approximately 3.72ha within the ACVLSP development area and approximately 2.21ha within the 'Public Purpose' boundary. - An assessment on the potential impacts on black cockatoo habitat was undertaken by PGV Environmental in 2018 (Appendix 1 refers) - The tuart trees present within the ACVLSP area were identified to be of poor quality during a survey in 2008 and therefore unlikely to provide any breeding or significant foraging habitat. - There is no evidence of roosting or breeding by Carnaby's Black-Cockatoo within the site.

-Figure 10: illustrates the existing site conditions within the ACNLSP area.
+Figure 10: Site Conditions within the ACVLSP area.